Love festivals, live music and special events? Looking to get out and explore more of Indiana this year?

 This annual holiday celebration in Mooresville is like no other!
 Stop back in time to the Victorian era (costumes are welcome but not required) where you'll encounter Father Christmas, Ebeneezer Scrooge and other fun characters.
 Enjoy a day of holiday celebration and shopping with multiple sites throughout town featuring vendor booths, live entertainment, great food, hands-on activities and so much more.
 One of our very favorite holiday traditions, Victorian Christmas is fun for all ages.
 A free trolley is available for transportation between stops throughout town.
 (Don't forget to check out the Mooresville Holiday Light Tour while you're in town, too!)

 This relatively new holiday event is already a local favorite!
-The Bobby Helms Jingle Bell Rock Band, which includes the son and grandson of original Jingle Bell Rock performer Bobby Helms is a featured part of the evening's festivities, but additional live music, carriage rides, a trackless train for the kids, candy cane demonstrations at the Martinsville Candy Kitchen and even life-sized snow globes are all part of the fun!
-The evening concludes with the lighting of the downtown Christmas Tree on the courthouse lawn.
+The Bobby Helms Jingle Bell Rock Band, which includes the son and grandson of original Jingle Bell Rock performer Bobby Helms is a featured part of the evening's festivities, but additional live music, carriage rides, a trackless train for the kids, candy cane demonstrations at the Martinsville Candy Kitchen and even ice skating are all part of the fun!
+The evening concludes with the lighting of the downtown Christmas Tree around 7 pm.

 Each December, bring back the simple childhood joy of a family drive to look at Christmas lights!
-This one comes complete with a map so you know exactly where to go to see the best displays, plus a chance to vote for your favorites online.
-Votes translate to funding for local Christmas charities so you can feel good about this family excursion in more ways than one!
-Indulge in dinner at one of Mooresville's locally owned eateries and you'll have a family memory that will last a lifetime!
+Both Martinsville and Mooresville have self-guided Christmas light tours, so you know exactly where to go to see the best displays, plus a chance to vote for your favorites online.
+Indulge in dinner at a locally owned eatery and you'll have a family memory that will last a lifetime!

 Did someone say cookies?
 The Martinsville Cookie Stroll is presented each year by Rediscover Martinsville, the city's Main Street organization.
 If you're lucky enough to get a Cookie Passport (quantities are limited and they always sell out) you'll get a cookie at each of 20+ stops throughout downtown Martinsville.
-We recommend sharing a passport with friends or family.
-Even if you don't get one of the coveted cookie passports, you'll still enjoy a festive day of downtown fun with holiday shopping, a variety of live entertainment, vendor booths, fun characters like Peppermint the Penguin and so much more.
+We recommend sharing a passport with friends or family, as you really only need one (or two, depending on the size of your group).
+Even if you don't get one of the coveted cookie passports, you'll still enjoy a festive day of downtown fun with holiday shopping, a variety of live entertainment, vendor booths, fun characters like Peppermint the Penguin, the Grinch, Santa Claus himself, and so much more.
 Don't forget to stop by the Martinsville Candy Kitchen to see (and smell) candy canes being made!

-There you have it - 23 great reasons to visit Morgan County to create memories at fun events throughout the year.
-Be sure to check back on our calendar of events as many more events will be added as the we move further into the new year.
-Don't forget about all the fun things to do in Morgan County, including farms to visit, trails to explore and more, available anytime throughout the year!
-Make it a weekend with an overnight stay, and be sure to check out the area's many unique local restaurants as well!
+There you have it - 24 great reasons to visit Morgan County to create memories at fun events throughout the year!
+This is by no means an exhaustive list, so be sure to check back on our calendar of events as many more events will be added as the we move further into the new year.
+Don't forget about all other the fun things to do in Morgan County, including farms to visit, trails to explore and more, available anytime throughout the year!
+Make it a full weekend with an overnight stay, and be sure to check out the area's many unique local restaurants while you're here to fuel the fun.